thudcl/thudcl.github.io/_pages/publications.md

 - Kaitlyn Webster, Chong Chen, and Kyle Beardsley, "[Conflict, Peace, and the Evolution of  Women's Empowerment](https://doi.org/10.1017/S0020818319000055)," *International Organization*, Vol. 73, No. 2, 2019, pp. 255-289.

-- Xun Pang and Shuai Wang, "[The International Political Signicance of Chinese and US Foreign Aid: As Seen in United Nations General Assembly Voting](https://doi.org/10.1080/02529203.2018.1414391)," *Social Sciences in China*, Vol.39, No.1, pp.5-33, 2018.
+- Xun Pang and Shuai Wang, "[The International Political Significance of Chinese and US Foreign Aid: As Seen in United Nations
+General Assembly Voting](https://doi.org/10.1080/02529203.2018.1414391)," *Social Sciences in China*, Vol.39, No.1, pp.5-33, 2018.

 - Chong Chen, "[Territorial Dispute Initiation by Weaker States](https://doi.org/10.1093/cjip/poy009)," *The Chinese Journal of International Politics*, Vol. 11, No. 3, 2018, pp. 339-372.